Today we’re reviewing the RW200 Rower. We’ll discuss the pros and cons and how it compares to other rowers in the same price range.

-An added benefit of the RW200 Rower is that the “inertia enhanced flywheel” has a built in “damper setting” much like the Concept2 rowers.
+An added benefit of the RW200 Rower is that the “inertia enhanced flywheel” has a built-in damper setting much like the Concept2 rowers.

 While NordicTrack calls this “adjustable” resistance, that’s not technically correct.
 The “adjustable resistance” they are referring to is a handle that controls the amount of airflow into the flywheel (seen in the photo below).
 You can set the damper from level 1 to level 10.

 Level 1 allows the least amount of air to enter the flywheel, which in return causes the flywheel to spin more freely and feel “less resistance”.
-This can be compared to rowing in a light, sleek rowing boat.
+This can be compared to rowing in a light, sleek row boat.

 Level 10 allows the most air into the flywheel, which creates “more resistance”.
 This can be compared to rowing in a big, heavy boat.